 Three of the six remaining required courses must be in literature, taken from Denison's course offerings or equivalent courses offered by an approved program abroad.
 The other three courses can be advanced language or a second civilization course.
 Seniors complete one major project in the context of a 300-level course taken in the senior year.

-A student minoring in German must take at least five advanced language courses above the 211 level, one literature course, and one course in area studies.
+A student minoring in German must take at least five advanced language courses above the 112 level, including one literature course, and one course in area studies.
 Recommended courses:

 German 213-Intermediate Conversation

 German 304 or 305-German Culture and Civilization

 German 311-Introduction to German Literature or one other German Literature course or German 302

 General Departmental Regulations Students planning to major in the Department are advised to begin course work in the first year.
 Those wishing to fulfill the basic requirement in language by continuing one begun in secondary school will find it advantageous to begin their course work in the first year.
 The Department of Modern Languages strongly recommends that students complete their language requirement by the end of their sophomore year.

 The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player, and document camera.
 The Lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions on authentic materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars that use a variety of digital materials for class discussion.